Why am I subject to inspection?

 - Yard Waste: Yard waste can be disposed of properly in your household yard waste container, or taken to the Sonoma County Landfill site for recycling.

-- Burning: Two agencies regulate air quality in Sonoma County, The Northern Sonoma County Air Pollution Control District (NSCAPCD) and the Bay Area Air Quality Management District (BAAQMD).
-You can find out which district you live in at sonomacounty.ca.gov/Air-Quality/
+- Burning: You may be able to burn piles of woody materials during wet months before fire season begins.
+You need to start by contacting your Air Quality Control agency.
+Two agencies regulate air quality in Sonoma County, The Northern Sonoma County Air Pollution Control District (NSCAPCD) and the Bay Area Air Quality Management District (BAAQMD).
+You can find out which district you live in at: sonomacounty.ca.gov/Air-Quality

 - In the NSCAPCD, vegetation can be burned with a permit on permissive burn days.
 Contact NSCAPCD for a permit.
 CAL FIRE may also require a pile inspection, learn before you burn!

-- Burning restrictions are more stringent in area managed by the BAAQMD, so if you are in their area you will probably not be allowed to burn vegetation.
+- Burning restrictions are more stringent in areas managed by the BAAQMD, so if you are in their area you will may not be allowed to burn vegetation.

 How do I report a hazardous vegetation problem?